-As you might have noticed among your own friends and acquaintances, the number of people who work from home has grown quite a lot in recent years.
+As you might have noticed among your own friends and acquaintances, the number of people with work from home jobs has grown quite a lot in recent years.

 Of course, we have seen a dramatic increase as a result of the Coronavirus pandemic as large employers like Google, Apple, Twitter, Facebook, American Express, Nationwide Insurance, and many others move work out of corporate offices, at least temporarily.

 Analysis of the latest U.S. Census data by FlexJobs and Global Workplace Analytics finds that the number of people working from home, also called working remotely or telecommuting, increased 159% between 2005 and 2017.

 Below find a list of the top fields that have seen an increase of more than 50% in remote jobs posted since March 1, 2020.

 Even more interesting are the details about who, when, where, and what people are doing in the remote work space.